ismailSadouki/rie/Machine Learning/introduction to statistical learning/1. statistical leaning/2 Assessing Model Accuracy.md

 The U-shape observed in the test MSE curves (Figures 2.9–2.11) turns out to be the result of two competing properties of statistical learning methods.
 ![](https://i.imgur.com/xjYBOwm.png)
+e need to select a statistical learning method that simultaneously achieves low variance and low bias.
+Note that variance is inherently a nonnegative quantity, and squared bias is also nonnegative.
+Hence, we see that the expected test MSE can never lie below Var("), the irreducible error from (2.3).
+Variance refers to the amount by which fˆ would change if we estimated it using a different training data set. if a method has high variance then small changes in the training data can result in large changes in fˆ.
+In general, more flexible statistical methods have higher variance.
+Consider the green and orange curves in Figure 2.9.
+The flexible green curve is following the observations very closely.
+It has high variance because changing any one of these data points may cause the estimate fˆ to change considerably.
+In contrast, the orange least squares line is relatively inflexible and has low variance, because moving any single observation will likely cause only a small shift in the position of the line.